Turnkey Plugins \ Social Login for Drupal 7 Fork on Github

 c.
 Enter your API credentials

-To obtain your API credentials, please login to your OneAll account and open the page Site Settings \ API Settings & Credentials of a Site.
+To obtain your API credentials, please login to your OneAll account, open the details of your Site and look for the API Access panel.

 Fill out the API credentials in the Drupal administration area and click on the Verify API Settings button.
 You should receive a green success message if your credentials are correct.